jimholmes/Abstracts/Bios.md

 **Normal**

-Jim is the owner/principal of Guidepost Systems where he works with organizations trying to improve their software delivery process.
-He also works full-time for a huge global IT company that must remain un-named due to said corporation's policies...
+Jim is a Modernization Strategist/Coach at Centric Consulting.
+He works with organizations trying to improve their software delivery process.
+He's helped companies from Fortune 10 global organizations to small startups, and has spanned the automotive industry, healthcare, finance, and manufacturing.
 He’s known for his ability to help improve quality and value streams, and he’s also known for his deep background in test automation of all sorts.
 He has been in various corners of the IT world since joining the US Air Force in 1982.

 He’s spent time in LAN/WAN and server management roles in addition to many years helping teams and customers deliver great systems.
-Jim has worked with organizations ranging from start ups to Fortune 10 companies to improve their delivery processes and ship better value to their customers.
+Jim is a regular on the global conference circuit, and has delivered workshops and keynotes on every continent except Antarctica.
+He's written extensively, including "The Leadership Journey", his book on mapping out one's leadership goals.

 When not at work you might find Jim in the kitchen with a glass of wine, playing Xbox, hiking, or annoying folks within earshot of his guitar.